12 men charged in $9.7m cheating case

 All of their cases have been adjourned to next month.

-The CPIB said in a statement on Tuesday: "Singapore adopts a strict zero-tolerance approach towards corruption and other criminal activities."
+The CPIB said in a statement yesterday: "Singapore adopts a strict zero-tolerance approach towards corruption and other criminal activities."

 For each count of cheating, an offender can be jailed for up to 10 years and fined.